Experiential Learning Programs

 The continued growth of National Model United Nations (NMUN) simulations has resulted in more diverse conference attendees and a more accurate reflection of the United Nations.
 More than 50% of our participants are from outside the U.S.

-Participant Schools from UN Member Countries – Reflecting the United Nations
+Participant Schools from UN Member States – Reflecting the United Nations

-Schools from these UN Member countries sent delegations to NMUN•NY 2013, contributing to the NMUN initiative to provide participants with the insights needed to become better global citizens and the next generation of international leaders.
+Schools from these UN Member States sent delegations to NMUN•NY 2014, contributing to the NMUN initiative to provide participants with the insights needed to become better global citizens and the next generation of international leaders.

 Republic of Korea